Beyond Transcription: How a Meta-Aware ASR Model Delivers Words, Emotion, and Intent in 200ms

 • All providers received identical audio (PCM int16, mono, 16kHz)

-• Both Whissle configurations (greedy and +LM) ran sequentially on each sample, then Deepgram and AssemblyAI ran concurrently
+• Both Whissle configurations (greedy and +LM) ran sequentially on each sample, then Deepgram, AssemblyAI, and Gemini ran concurrently

 • Text normalized before WER: lowercased, punctuation stripped, whitespace collapsed